ghoztsys/google-terraform-modules/README.md

 Follow the existing project directory structure.
 Create a folder in the project root with your module's name in `snake_case` and write your plan in there.
 At the very minimum you need to distinguish between input variables, module output and the main script for resource creation, ideally between these 3 files:

-1. `vars.tf` - All supported variables of the module (if any) with a detailed description in each variable.
+1. `variables.tf` - All supported variables of the module (if any) with a detailed description in each variable.
 This is so consumers understand what they can customize.
 2. `main.tf` - Defines the resources that the module will be provisioning.
 This should be a black box, consumers shouldn't need to look at this file to understand what the module does.
 3. `outputs.tf` - The outputs of the module (if any).

 You should also provide a `README` file in the root of the module directory to describe what the module does and how to use it.
-Ideally all consumers need to look at (in order to be able to start using your module) are the `README`, `vars.tf` and `outputs.tf` files.
+Ideally all consumers need to look at (in order to be able to start using your module) are the `README`, `variables.tf` and `outputs.tf` files.

 ## Releasing a New Version of a Module